MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ## <a name="iterator"></a> `iterator`

-A type that provides a random-access iterator that can read or modify any element in a deque.
+A type that provides a random-access iterator that can read or modify any element in a `deque`.

 ```cpp
 typedef implementation-defined iterator;